Château Canon

 Saint-Émilion's plateau wines occupy a different stylistic register from the Left Bank's Cabernet-dominant structure.
 Merlot leads on the Right Bank, and the plateau's clay-limestone amplifies the grape's mid-palate texture and aromatic precision.
 Where Left Bank classified growths from Margaux sub-appellations or Sauternes neighbours build architecture through tannin framework, plateau Saint-Émilion wines like Canon tend toward density achieved through concentration rather than grip.

 The first vintage date of 1770 is not merely a heritage marker.
-It signals 250-plus years of documented adaptation to a specific parcel, which means the estate's current viticultural choices are informed by a far longer observation window than most wine regions can claim.
-In practical terms for the collector, this continuity of site record allows comparisons across climatic periods that are becoming increasingly relevant as Bordeaux seasons shift warmer and drier.
+It signals more than 250 years of documented adaptation to a specific parcel, which means the estate's current viticultural choices are informed by a far longer observation window than most wine regions can claim.

 Planning a Visit

 Château Canon sits at 99 Ramonet in the 33330 postal district of Saint-Émilion, on the limestone plateau above the medieval town centre.
 The address places it within the tight cluster of premiers grands crus classés estates that define the appellation's prestige core, accessible on foot from the town or by car along the ridge road.
-Cellar visits and tastings at this classification level in Bordeaux typically require advance booking through the estate directly; walk-in visits are not standard practice for Canon or its immediate neighbours.
+Cellar visits and tastings require advance booking through the estate directly.

 Recognition, Side-by-Side